 If you’ve purchased a new refrigerator recently, you probably thought about putting your old one in the garage.
-Most older fridges make great secondary storage for bulk food or beer.
-However, if your garage isn’t climate controlled or insulated, you may be wondering if you can put your old fridge in there.
+But if your garage isn’t climate controlled or insulated, putting your old fridge in there might not be the best option.

 You can put a fridge in an uninsulated garage, but temperature fluctuations in the garage can affect the fridge’s performance and ability to preserve the items inside it.
 Drastic temperature changes in the garage can also accelerate wear and tear for the fridge’s components.